 - Business Mergers and Acquisitions

 The U.S. Securities and Exchange Commission (SEC) requires that any accountant who files tax returns be a certified public accountant, or CPA.
 Most states require a bachelor’s degree and an additional year of coursework before an aspiring CPA may sit for the certification exam.
 Many CPAs enroll in five-year degree programs that grant both bachelor’s and master’s degrees and qualify graduates to take the CPA exam.
+There are also certificate in accounting programs available.

 The master’s degree program for accountants may either be a five-year program designed to award both degrees, or may be a separate program designed to prepare bachelor’s graduates for the CPA exam.

 The graduate work mentioned above is all relevant to the doctoral experience as well.
-But where the master’s program is typically a vehicle for professionals who want to pass the CPA exam and then enter the workforce, the Ph.D. is more for committed research and education positions.
+But where the master’s program is typically a vehicle for professionals who want to pass the CPA exam and then enter the workforce, the Ph.D. in accounting is more for committed research and education positions.

 Most Ph.D. graduates will go on to teach at the university level, work on an academic, accounting-centric publication or become a senior member of some sort of financial think tank.